moss-l/bhs-js-testing/boolean-simplification.md

-But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, many new programmers get lost in a maze of if statements and complicated expressions that seem way more complex than ought to be needed to answer a simple question like whether we can sleep in.
+But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, many new programmers get lost in a maze of `if` statements and complicated expressions that seem way more complex than ought to be needed to answer a simple question like whether we can sleep in.

-Luckily there are a few simple techniques for simplifying Boolean expressions, that will let us tame this complexity.
+Luckily there are a few simple techniques for simplifying Boolean expressions that will let us tame this complexity.

 To illustrate them, let’s take a look at one way to implement the `sleep_in` function.
 Since there are only two arguments (`weekday` and